Alpi157/azure-security-lab/architecture/hybrid-identity.md

 | Hybrid SSO configuration | Kerberos trust | Not required for portfolio |
 | Cost | Free but needs a VM/license | Avoided; kept within Azure Free |

-Creating **clear documentation** shows understanding without incurring infrastructure cost—accepted practice for student portfolios.
+Creating clear documentation shows understanding without incurring infrastructure cost—accepted practice for student portfolios.

 ---

 ## 8  Future Enhancements

-- Deploy a **lightweight on‑prem lab** in Hyper‑V/VirtualBox and run AD Connect end‑to‑end
+- Deploy a lightweight on‑prem lab in Hyper‑V/VirtualBox and run AD Connect end‑to‑end
-- Add **Azure AD Connect Staging Mode** for blue/green sync testing
+- Add Azure AD Connect Staging Mode for blue/green sync testing
-- Integrate **Microsoft Sentinel** to correlate sign‑in anomalies across on‑prem and cloud
+- Integrate Microsoft Sentinel to correlate sign‑in anomalies across on‑prem and cloud

 ---

 ## 9  Key Takeaways

-> By designing (and partially implementing) Azure AD Connect, this project proves the ability to **bridge legacy infrastructures with modern cloud security**, aligning with real enterprise migration journeys—all achieved without premium licensing.
+> By designing (and partially implementing) Azure AD Connect, this project proves the ability to bridge legacy infrastructures with modern cloud security, aligning with real enterprise migration journeys—all achieved without premium licensing.